FlorianZogaj/breaking-machine-translation/README.md

 This project explores adversarial rewriting for machine translation (MT) using reinforcement learning.
 Given an English sentence, we fine-tune a LLM to generate a rewrite that is intentionally harder for MT systems to translate.

-We fine-tune Llama-3.1-8B-Instruct with Group Relative Policy Optimization (GRPO) and LoRA, optimizing a learned translation-difficulty estimator ([Sentinel](https://huggingface.co/Prosho/sentinel-src-25)) while enforcing constraints on grammaticality, semantic similarity and length.
+We fine-tune Llama-3.1-8B-Instruct with Group Relative Policy Optimization (GRPO) and LoRA, optimizing a translation-difficulty estimator ([Sentinel](https://huggingface.co/Prosho/sentinel-src-25)) while enforcing constraints on grammaticality, semantic similarity and length.
 The model learns to increase translation difficulty without resorting to degenerate strategies such as gibberish or excessive length.

-Further details about the methodology, experiments, reward design and analysis can be found in our full report: [Breaking-MT (PDF)](report_breaking-MT.pdf)
+**Report:** Further details about the methodology, experiments, reward design and analysis can be found in our full report: [Breaking-MT (PDF)](report_breaking-MT.pdf)

 ### Setup